Admission for the January 2025 academic session is ongoing Apply Now!

 • Understand legal and ethical aspects of business.

-• Analyze successful entrepreneurial ventures.
+• Analyse successful entrepreneurial ventures.

-Ethics and Legal Issues in Data Science2
+Ethics and Legal Issues in Data Science 2

 At the end of this course, students should be able to: